AlexsLemonade/OpenPBTA-analysis/analyses/tp53_nf1_score/README.md

 bash analyses/tp53_nf1_score/run_classifier.sh
 ```

+The script contains several additional flags that can be specified:
+- `OPENPBTA_BASE_SUBTYPING`:
+  - if value is 1, then uses pbta-histologies-base.tsv for subtyping.
+  - if value is 0 (DEFAULT), runs all modules with pbta-histologies.tsv
+- `OPENPBTA_TP53_FIGURES`:
+  - if value is 1, uses expression data in the data release for prediction
+  - if value is 0 (DEFAULT), uses expression data in the `collapse-rnaseq` module for prediction
+- `OPENPBTA_POLYAPLOT`:
+  - if value is 1 (DEFAULT), runs the POLYA steps
+  - if value is 0, skips the POLYA steps

 ### Inputs from data download

 * `pbta-snv-consensus-mutation.maf.tsv.gz`: from `snv-callers` module which gathers calls that are present in all 3 callers (strelka2,mutect2 and lancet)